(All fields required)

 Colorectal surgery; vascular malformations; minimally invasive surgery; general pediatric surgery

 Belinda Hsi Dickie, MD, PhD, is an assistant professor with the Division of Pediatric General and Thoracic Surgery at Cincinnati Children's Hospital Medical Center.
 She obtained her medical degree at the University of Toronto, Ontario Canada and subsequently did her general surgery residency, and completed her PhD, at the University of Alberta, Alberta, Canada.
-Dr. Dickie continued her training at the University of Alberta, with a fellowship in advanced minimally invasive surgery.
+Dr. Dickie continued her training at the University of Alberta, with a fellowship in advanced minimally invasive surgery focusing on upper and lower intestinal surgery.
 She then relocated to the United States where she continued her training and completed fellowships in pediatric vascular malformations and pediatric colorectal surgery at Cincinnati Children’s Hospital Medical Center.
-She has recently completed her training in pediatric surgery at the University of Florida.
-She was recruited back to Cincinnati Children’s Hospital in 2011.
+Her training in pediatric surgery was completed at the University of Florida.
+She was recruited back to Cincinnati Children's in 2011 to join the Department of Surgical Services, Colorectal Center, and Hemangioma and Vascular Malformations Center.
+She is the current surgical director of the HVMC Center.

 Steven J. Kraus, MD Chief, Radiography and Fluoroscopy